leleo-neppo/social-crowd/readme.txt

 == Upgrade Notice ==

-= 0.7.4 =
+= 0.8 =
-Added minor fixes to Widgets.
+Added new widget layouts and a new shortcode.